snowflakedb/snowflake-connector-net/doc/StructuredTypes.md

 ## Handling maps

-You can construct structured maps like that:
+You can construct structured maps like this:

 ```sql
 SELECT OBJECT_CONSTRUCT('5','San Mateo', '8', 'CA', '13', '01-234')::MAP(INTEGER, VARCHAR)